pershai/film-finder/README.md

 ## API Endpoints

 - `GET /api/data/load` - Upload the movies.csv file
-- `GET /api/movies/find` - Get movie details
+- `GET /api/movies/find?query=...` - Get movie details e.g. Find me a film about rebels and tell me where to stream it in GB

 ## Project Structure